 Month 1 - Month 3: Notice of Default

-After three missed mortgage payments, foreclosure action begins.
+After three missed mortgage payments, the foreclosure process starts and action begins.
 The sheriff or a process server will serve you the foreclosure complaint by handing you a someone else living in the house over the age of 13, a copy of the foreclosure complaint and summons.
 If the sheriff cannot locate you or anyone else in the house, the bank will post a notice in the newspaper, this is called service by publication.

 Month 3 - Month 5: Reinstatement Period

 You have 90 days after you receive the foreclosure complaint to reinstate your mortgage.
 This right of reinstatement means that you are allowed to repay all the missed mortgage payments, plus all costs and fees.
 If you can do this, once payment is made the foreclosure case against you is supposed to be dismissed, in many cases the bank fails to dismiss the case.

 If not, you will receive a notice of motion for default judgment advising you of the court date.
 If the bank frustrates your ability to reinstate by refusing to provide accurate reinstatement amounts, or fails to respond to your request to reinstate this is another possible cause of action that can be raised against the bank in the foreclosure action, and comes with possible damages against the bank.